You’ll need a construction permit to begin any project that involves constructing a new building or majorly renovating an existing structure.

 When do you need a construction permit?

-The four primary types of construction permits are:
+The most common types of construction permits include:

 - Commercial permits